 - Wind turbine service technicians – 45% growth rate

 - Information security analysts – 32% growth rate

 With those fast-growing occupations, it’s no surprise then what some of the fastest growing majors are!
 Using data from the National Center for Education Statistics website, including their table on Bachelor’s degrees conferred by postsecondary institutions, by field of study for 2020-21 and annual reports, we put together a list of some of the fastest-growing undergraduate degrees in the United States today.

 Health and Medical Majors

 These are just some of the quickly growing majors in the United States.
-Other studies that are continuing to grow fast include biological and biomedical sciences, homeland security, law enforcement, recreation, and parks.
-The most popular field overall, however, continues to be liberal arts and sciences.
+Other areas of study that are continuing to grow fast include Business, Psychology, Parks/Recreation/Leisure, Agriculture/National Resources, Homeland Security/Law Enforcement, Math and Statistics, and Communications/Journalism.
 If you’re interested in any of these majors or careers, make sure to talk to your high school guidance counselor or college advisor for more information on courses, work, and the availability of jobs after graduation.

 Are you interested in learning more about the fastest growing undergraduate majors?
 Want to see if one of them fits your career and education goals?
 Or curious what other areas of study would be strong fits for you?
 Our Major Search tool allows you to learn more about these areas of study, the best schools for your goals, and about potential majors!